 This morning, my rep texted me from the shop where my car is serviced:

-But is the point of the survey for customers to get good pricing?
-Or is it for the company to measure the quality of their customer service?
+Or, is it for the company to measure the quality of their customer service?

 Why Issue Surveys?